randyrodrio/e7pvpcounter/README.md

 ## Contacts
-Any bugs can be reported to Charo#7195
+Any bugs can be reported to: randyrodrio  ~discord